Skip to main content

 Limiting page tracking

-By default the Mesh SDK will track page session activity (views, time spent on page, % of page viewed and other event data) as well as form fill activity for any form on the page (automatically excluding sensitive fields).
+By default the Avina SDK will track page session activity (views, time spent on page, % of page viewed and other event data) as well as form fill activity for any form on the page (automatically excluding sensitive fields).
 In some situations you may want to restrict the SDK from tracking either sessions, forms or both.
 Ignoring Form-Fill Tracking

-• In the event that you do not want Mesh to automatically capture partial form fill data on your site, you can disable this form tracking by switching the forms key in the track settings at end of the script to false.
+• In the event that you do not want Avina to automatically capture partial form fill data on your site, you can disable this form tracking by switching the forms key in the track settings at end of the script to false.
 When this is set, the end of your script should look like this:

 track:{session: true, forms: false}